• Skip to primary navigation

 Prize Money:

-Race one on the excellent British Champions Day card sees the best of the current crop of stayers lock horns at Ascot’s finale to the flat season.
+Race two on the excellent British Champions Day card sees the best of the current crop of stayers lock horns at Ascot’s finale to the flat season.
 Regularly attracting the winners from the season’s major long distance events, this contest provides one last chance for the endurance specialists to show who is the fittest of them all.

 As with other races on British Champions Day, this race was created from a previous contest.
 The Long Distance Cup was originally the Jockey Club Cup which first ran in 1873 at Newmarket.